 Cognitive Behavioral Therapy (CBT), involves identifying and changing harmful or ineffective thinking and behavior patterns into more accurate thoughts and useful behaviors, which can result in feeling better.
 Discovering the (sometimes) unconsciously held beliefs that affect our daily decisions, thoughts, relationships, or mood can create a powerful opportunity to revise those beliefs so that they seem more true and more healthy.
 Cognitive Behavioral Therapy may involve practicing new skills in imaginal or real situations, or using relaxation techniques to control anxiety, or taking a brief inventory to uncover possible depression.
 With compassion and understanding, I encourage my clients in the difficult and sometimes painful process of growth and healing.

-I am a trauma-informed clinician who is comfortable working with survivors of abuse, violence and other kinds of trauma.
+I am a trauma-informed clinician who is comfortable working with survivors of abuse, violence and other kinds of trauma using EFIT and EMDR.

 Education, Licensure, Certifications